S3Crypto/fraud-detection-system/README.md

 A distributed system for real-time transaction fraud detection using microservices architecture.

+## Project Overview

+The Real-Time Fraud Detection System is designed to process transactions in real-time, analyze them for potential fraud, and store relevant data for further analysis.
+It consists of several key components:

+- **Transaction Ingestion Service**: Handles incoming transaction data and publishes it to Kafka.
+- **Fraud Analysis Service**: Consumes transaction data from Kafka, applies fraud detection algorithms, and interacts with the ML component.
+- **Python ML Component**: Provides fraud scoring based on transaction data.
+- **Data Storage Integration**: Utilizes Couchbase for transactional storage and AWS Neptune for graph-based analysis.
+- **CI/CD Pipeline**: Automates testing and deployment processes using GitHub Actions.

 ## System Architecture

 The system consists of three main components: